 The name Skhinousa is assumed to have originated from either Echinousa (abundance of sea urchins) or Schinoza (a Venetian nobleman).
 Although, no history records prove this.
 Incidentally, Echinousa is also known to be the former name of the Kimolos island in the Southern Cyclades.

-Places of Interest In and Around Skhinousa
+Places of Interest in Skhinousa

 There are around eighteen beaches around Skhinousa, each with a unique view for tourists coming in from all sides.
-If it’s the Tsigouri beach on the southwest that has clear water for an afternoon dip, you may enjoy the Psili Ammos beach on the northeast during the off-season.

 Skhinousa is also a migratory station for a lot of birds arriving from the east.
 This adds to its charm for botanists and environmentalist tourists visiting the island.
 You will also find beautiful hiking trails along the Chora and Mesaria villages.
 Here you can enjoy unique Greek delicacies such as fava bean, exotic fruits, and meat-based items.